xTITUSMAXIMUSX/WireGuard-GUI/README.md

 - Create Configs

 # Installation
-1. Downlaod the release and run the `install.sh`
+1. Download the release and run the `install.sh`
 2. Now you should have wireguard in your applications to launch